MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### StartRecordingAudio - BETA
 Directs Misty to initiate an audio recording and save it with the specified file name.
 Misty records audio with a far-field microphone array and saves it as a byte array string.
 To stop recording, you must call the `StopRecordingAudio` command.
 If you do not call `StopRecordingAudio`, Misty automatically stops recording after 60 seconds.

-Arguments:
+Arguments
 * FileName (string) - The name to assign to the audio recording.
 This parameter must include a `.wav` file type extension at the end of the string.

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### StopRecordingAudio - BETA
 Directs Misty to stop the current audio recording.
 You must use this command after calling the `StartRecordingAudio` command.
 If you do not call `StopRecordingAudio`, Misty automatically stops recording after 60 seconds.

-Arguments:
+Arguments
 * None

-Returns:
+Returns
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### DeleteAudioAssetFromRobot - BETA